Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Capital Gains Tax in general partnerships

 Partners also need to be aware of Capital Gains Tax on disposals.
-In the same way that a company owner may need to pay capital gains tax when they sell their business, a partner may be liable to capital gains tax when they sell their interest in a partnership.
+In the same way that a company owner may need to pay Capital Gains Tax when they sell their business, a partner may be liable for Capital Gains Tax when they sell their interest in a partnership.

 Partnership accountancy services